← samuelvaiter.com

 Cheap gradient principle

-The Cheap Gradient Principle (Baur—Strassen, 1983) states that computing gradients via automatic differentiation is efficient: the gradient of a function f can be obtained with a cost proportional to evaluating f thumbnail
+The Cheap Gradient Principle (Baur—Strassen, 1983) states that computing gradients via automatic differentiation is efficient: the gradient of a function f can be obtained with a cost proportional to evaluating f Cheap gradient principle

 Group